Florida State Road 865: Bonita Springs and Fort Myers Beach

 The historic southern terminus of SR 865 is an interchange between Interstate 75 (I-75 or SR 93) and Bonita Beach Road in Bonita Springs, though the current county designation actually begins 2.2 mi east of the interchange near Logan Boulevard.
-From there CR 865 follows Bonita Beach Road westward through Bonita Springs to Hickory Boulevard on Bonita Beach (Little Hickory Island), near the Gulf of Mexico shore.
-Motorists traveling north then cross the Bonita Beach Causeway, which passes over Big Hickory Island, Long Key and Black Key, which provides access to the Lovers Key / Carl E. Johnson State Park.
+From here, CR 865 follows Bonita Beach Road westward through Bonita Springs to Hickory Boulevard on Bonita Beach (Little Hickory Island).
+It then follows Hickory Boulevard north along the Gulf of Mexico shore.

+At the north end of Bonita Beach, CR 865 crosses the Bonita Beach Causeway, which passes over Big Hickory Island, Long Key and Black Key, which provides access to the Lovers Key / Carl E. Johnson State Park.
 Once on Estero Island, CR 865 is known as Estero Boulevard and passes through the island town of Fort Myers Beach before connecting to San Carlos Boulevard on the north end of the island.
-State maintenance begins the intersection of Estero and San Carlos boulevards just east of Bodwitch Point Park.
+State maintenance begins the intersection of Estero and San Carlos boulevards near central Fort Myers Beach.
 After crossing the Matanzas Pass Bridge and San Carlos Island onto the mainland, SR 865 forms the western boundary of Estero Bay Preserve State Park adjacent to Hurricane Bay.

 Iona and South Fort Myers

 CR 865 (Gladiolus Drive) approaching its intersection with CR 869 (Summerlin Road), which includes left-turning flyover ramps.

 San Carlos Boulevard then intersects with Summerlin Road (CR 869), which is a grade-separated single-point urban interchange, with Summerlin Road crossing above on an overpass.
 This interchange also provides access to Sanibel Island.
 The southern section of SR 865 continues northward its northern terminus, an intersection with McGregor Boulevard, which is SR 867 to the northeast of the intersection, and CR 867 to the southwest, a more direct route connecting downtown Fort Myers to the popular Sanibel and Captiva islands.

-At this point, SR 865 ends and CR 865 resumes, proceeding east along Gladiolus Drive.
+At this point, SR 865 ends and CR 865 resumes, proceeding east along Gladiolus Drive through Harlem Heights.
 East of here, CR 865 intersects Summerlin Road (CR 869) again, this time at an at-grade intersection with two left-turning flyover ramps.
 It passes by Lakes Park before intersecting with U.S. Route 41 (US 41), where the route transitions yet again to SR 865.

 Extending only 1.1 mi in South Fort Myers, the northern section of SR 865 is locally known as the Ben C. Pratt Six Mile Cypress Parkway.
 It begins at Tamiami Trail (US 41) and terminates at an intersection with Metro and Michael G. Rippe Parkways (SR 739).
-This portion of the parkway historically served as the first mile of the Seaboard Air Line Railroad's Punta Rassa Subdivision.
-Though this section runs in east–west route, it is still signed as a north–south route to be consistent with the adjacent county-controlled segments.
+While this section runs in east–west route, it is still signed as a north–south route to be consistent with the adjacent county-controlled segments.